coffee2code/inject-query-posts/readme.txt

 == Installation ==

-1. Unzip `inject-query-posts.zip` inside the `/wp-content/plugins/` directory for your site (or install via the built-in WordPress plugin installer)
+1. Install via the built-in WordPress plugin installer.
+Or download and unzip `inject-query-posts.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
-1. Activate the plugin through the 'Plugins' admin menu in WordPress
+2. Activate the plugin through the 'Plugins' admin menu in WordPress
-1. Use the `c2c_inject_query_posts()` function to inject an array of posts into a WP query object.
+3. Use the `c2c_inject_query_posts()` function to inject an array of posts into a WP query object.
 Specify the posts array as the first argument.
 Configure the query object by passing an array as the second argument.
 If specifying a WP query object, pass it as the third object; if not specified then the global wp_query object will be assumed.

 == Template Tags ==